jeffkowalski/kxusbc2/README.md

   * Components on both sides (min.
 0402)
 * Replacement aluminum side panel, CNC milled, anodized and silkscreen printed, with USB-C and button pin hole

+For more information and a PDF schematic, see the [hardware notes](hardware/README.md).

 ## Installation